CheckPointSW/sddc/README.md

 		* one-time-password: the one time password used to initiate secure internal communication between the gateway and the management

 		* policy: a name of pre-existing security policy package to be installed on the gateway

+		* generation: an optional string or number that can be used to force re-applying a template to an already existing gateway.
+If generation is specified and its value is different than the previous value, then the template settings will be reapplied to the gateway

 		* proxy-ports: an optional list of TCP ports on which to enable the proxy on gateway feature